 “Nil” replaces the zero bid with a special Nil bid which awards 100 points if no tricks are taken or subtracts 100 if any tricks are taken.
 “Zero” presents a bid of 0 in place of Nil which is worth nothing and cannot be failed.

 Sets when Blind Nil is offered (Blind Nil is a Nil bid before the player’s cards are revealed).
 “Never” means not offered.
+“If losing by 250” means offered if behind by 250 points or more.
 “If losing by 200” means offered if behind by 200 points or more.
 “If losing by 100” offers if behind by 100.
 “Anytime” offers on every hand.
 Blind Nil scores twice the Nil points.
 Not available in Mirror, Suicide, and Whiz.

 Sets when Blind bids (other than Nil) are offered.
 “Never” means not offered.
+“If losing by 250” means offered if behind by 250 points or more.
 “If losing by 200” means offered if behind by 200 points or more.
 “If losing by 100” offers if behind by 100.
 “Anytime” offers on every hand.
 Blind bids scores twice the normal points.
 Not available in Mirror, Suicide, and Whiz.

 Min blind bid: